 Gareth Evans, Senior Organisational Development Manager, explains the significant scale for a perspective on the task at hand: “Betsi Cadwaladr provides a full range of community, mental health and acute hospital services across its three district general hospitals.
 In addition, it also has 22 acute and community hospitals, 90 health centres, clinics, community health team bases, and mental health units.
 It is an extensive, integrated health board making a huge difference in the lives of those in North Wales.”

-Serving such a large base of the population and with a staff complement spread across North Wales, the Betsi Cadwaladr University Hospital Board required a trusted solution to provide a platform for staff to speak up and for the health board to facilitate the discussions it so desperately needed to be a part of.
+Serving such a large base of the population and with a staff complement spread across North Wales, the Betsi Cadwaladr University Health Board required a trusted solution to provide a platform for staff to speak up and for the health board to facilitate the discussions it so desperately needed to be a part of.

 The previous solution fell short of the staff needs.
-The health board required a solution that provided the full assurance of anonymity and the ability to engage in two-way conversations.
+The Health Board required a solution that provided the full assurance of anonymity and the ability to engage in two-way conversations.
 Additionally, it needed to support the other engagement initiatives like its Speak Out Safely Guardian programme.

 Evans elaborates, “the Speak Out Safely Guardians sought a platform that provided another way of engaging with staff and the health board considered this an opportune time to implement the tools that would help it further develop a healthy and productive workplace culture.”